WakiMak/trentent.github.io-forked/_posts/2016-07-04-citrix-xenapp-6-5-ima-errors-galore-mfcom-wont-start.md

 "machine\SOFTWARE\Wow6432Node\Citrix\RebootSchedule",4,"D:AI"
 "machine\SOFTWARE\Wow6432Node\Citrix\WMIService",4,"D:PAI(A;OICI;KA;;;BA)(A;OICI;KA;;;SY)(A;;KA;;;SY)(A;OICIIO;KA;;;CO)(A;OICI;KR;;;AU)(A;OICI;KA;;;LS)"</pre>

-You mayÂ need to identify the local SID for 'NETWORKSERVICE'. Â In my example the value is:
+You may need to identify the local SID for 'NETWORKSERVICE'.
+In my example the value is:

 <pre class="lang:default decode:true">S-1-5-80-2037085886-1864634726-376116143-1108166061-1304636759</pre>